St. Mary's University, Texas: Events

 In April, St. Mary's University and the city of San Antonio plays host to Fiesta San Antonio.
 On campus, the university hosts Oyster Bake, a combination of concerts, food stalls, and carnival rides.
 The university has played host to the event since 1916 and it has since become a major event in the city culturally and economically.
 The event is open to students, who are also able to participate in "Rattler Fest" which is a exclusive festival for St. Mary's students prior to the larger Oyster Bake.

-Greek Life
+Greek life

-St. Mary's University is home to twelve Greek organizations, no Greek organization is permitted to have a house due to a city ordinance preventing boarding homes.
-Every Friday Greek Life hosts "Quad" where every active social fraternity and sorority hangout in the morning behind St. Louis Hall.
+St. Mary's University is home to ten Greek-Letter Organizations, no Greek organization is permitted to have a house due to a city ordinance preventing boarding homes.
+Every Friday Greek Life hosts Quad where every active social fraternity and sorority hangout behind St. Louis Hall on Fridays, and is a popular gather spot for the university community.

-Many of the events that are open to the entire campus are organized by the campus' IFC chapter.
-The IFC operates as a regulatory body upon all fraternities on campus, and is the primary link between the school administration and the independent student organized and operated fraternities.
+Many of the Greek Life events that are open to the university community are organized by the campus Fraternity and Sorority Life department.